If I was to title the academic framework of our new covenant research on this page, we would summarize our works this way:

 Column 2: Recognizing that faith involves both emotion and reason, and seeking to align one's beliefs and actions with the truth rather than simply following one's feelings

 New Covenant truth 2: While it is natural to have emotions and feelings as a part of our faith journey, we must not allow them to be the sole basis for our beliefs and actions.
-Instead, we must anchor our faith in the Word of God.

-New Covenant truth 3: While our emotions and feelings can play a role in our faith journey, they should not be the foundation of our faith.
 Instead, our faith should be rooted in the truth of God's Word and in the person of Jesus Christ.
-This means seeking to understand and follow God's Word, even when our feelings may be telling us something different.
+This means seeking to understand and follow God's Word, even when our feelings may be telling us

-8. Positional Standing in Christ: This refers to the fact that, as believers in Jesus, we are viewed as being in a right relationship with God and accepted by Him because of our faith in Jesus.
+8. Positional Standing in Christ: This refers to the fact that, as believers in Jesus, we are viewed as being in a right relationship with God and accepted by Him because of our

 RESPONSE TO ATTAINING BY FLESHLY DEEDS: DISPUTE/RESOLVE